 Most packed items have MRP written on them.
 This is the maximum retail price, you can always bargain that price down.

-Compare prices from few shops before finally buying.
+Compare prices from a few shops before finally buying.

 Learn to say NO